 In my earlier post “Accuracy vs Precision” I mentioned an issue that crops up from time to time.
-What do you do when you have to equally divide a line with an awkward, or unknown, length (say 39-5/16”) – into a difficult number of parts (say 7)?
+What do you do when you have to equally divide a line with an awkward (39-5/16”) or unknown length into a difficult number of parts (7)?
 No problem in this modren age, right?
-Just whip out the old Construction Master™ tap a few keys and bingo there’s your number 5-5/8”.
+Just whip out the old Construction Master™ tap a few keys and bingo there's your number 5-5/8”.
 In order not to have to calculate (in your head_ 10-10/8” = 11-2/8” = 10-1/4”. . .
 15-15/8” = 17-7/8. . . . . . you set a compass/divider to exactly 5-5/8” and set about stepping off your seven divisions.
-Except when you get to the last one you discover you’re almost 1/8” out.
+Except when you get to the last one you discover you're almost 1/8” out.
 WTF?

-Don’t get me wrong.
+Don't get me wrong.
 I LOVE my Construction Master™.
 Could not live without it.
 But, it is lying to you (for your own good.)
 In actuality, seven EQUAL divisions of 39-5/16” is precisely 5-81/132”.
-In order not to make you crazy with a number you can’t possibly measure; it rounds it off to the nearest 1/16”.
+In order not to make you crazy with a number you can't measure; it rounds to the nearest 1/16”.
 The more divisions you have, the worse the problem gets; because the rounding error accumulates with each repetition.
-It even tells you it’s gonna do that; in the manual.

-As I’m certain Tommy will tell you, there is a “Greater Power” that lies within this gag.
+There is a gag to beat this problem.
 You can use it to precisely mark out any number of equal divisions of your odd length line.
-You can also mark out unequal divisions as long as they’re all multiples of the smallest one.
-Let me step you through it using our example above.
+You can also mark out unequal divisions as long as they're all multiples of the smallest one.
+Let me step you through it using the example right.

 At one end of the line erect a perpendicular of a suitable length.